The Clocktower Collection

 Flintridge Prep is a thriving community of readers, both in and out of the classroom.
-The Rebel Reading Corner is a student-recommended list showing the various interests and great reads from all corners of the Prep campus.
+The Clocktower Collection is a student-recommended list showing the various interests and great reads from all corners of the Prep campus.
 Here is a taste of what they’ve been reading lately, and what they think you might enjoy, too.

 This list is periodically updated based on student interest.
 All students and clubs are encouraged to share books with Dr. Tyke O’Brien, English Department Chair.